 28 April, 2021 -

 Monolith Soft has offered support for big Nintendo games over the years, while primarily working as lead developer on Xenoblade.
 As part of a wider recruitment effort, Monolith Soft has uploaded 40 new job listings in Tokyo, with several relating to Legend of Zelda.

 The Legend of Zelda: Tears of the Kingdom will release on May 12, 2023

 What Do We Know About Breath Of The Wild 2?

-According to Zelda series producer Eiji Aonuma, there were plans for more DLC in Breath of the Wild.
-"Initially we were thinking of just DLC ideas," says Anouma.
+According to Eiji Aonuma, there were plans for more DLC in Breath of the Wild.
+"Initially we were thinking of just DLC ideas," says Aonuma.
 "But then we had a lot of ideas and we said, 'This is too many ideas, let’s just make one new game and start from scratch.'"

-- Something that can really shake the series up and has certainly been a popular theory from many is that Zelda will be a playable character.
-This incarnation of Zelda certainly seems like someone that wants to involve herself in the action alongside Link and could become an interesting ally in the story.
+There's also a popular theory that Zelda will be a playable character.
+This incarnation of Zelda wants to involve herself in the action alongside Link, like we saw in Age of Calamity, meaning she'll likely become an interesting ally in the story.